 It subsequently measures the resulting performance in the following categories:

-After a quick-scan of 30 buildings, five buildings were selected, for which comprehensive re-development schemes were developed.
+After a quick scan of 30 buildings, five were selected, for which comprehensive re-development schemes were developed.
 The buildings were selected for their diverse typologies.
 They consist of: a typical 60’s urban office block (5 stories) and empty at the time of the study, a large prison complex built across various eras, a large government building, a 1970s office block in the Hague, and a 70s-era standard typology block that had been renovated in the ’90s.

 The communication tool developed allowed clear communication about various stages and approaches of intervention.
-Some buildings were only energetically optimized, while others had complete restructuring and reprogramming concepts applied, including partial privatization, urban integration, reconfiguration, zero carbon and autarktic conversion options.
+Some buildings were only energetically optimized, while others had complete restructuring and reprogramming concepts applied, including partial privatization, urban integration, reconfiguration, zero carbon, and economic alternatives.

-We continue to refine the methdology developed, study and design various approaches to converting our existing building stock.
+We continue to refine the methodology developed, and further study and design various approaches to converting our existing building stock.